-The golden rule to investing is diversification.
-In fact, mutual funds themselves is a great way for some investors to access instant diversification.
+The golden rule of investing is diversification.
+In fact, mutual funds themselves are a great way for some investors to access instant diversification.
 One of the problems today is that investors have so much choice that it has become increasingly complicated and it is too easy to diversify a mutual fund portfolio.
 We’ve got a fund for everything and anything.
 You want technology, there’s a fund for that.
 And what about China?
 You bet, there’s a fund for that too.
 Income trusts, health care, gold, India, Germany, Alberta . . . there’s a fund for everything.

 In my experience, I analyze numerous portfolios and what I typically see is that investors are holding more and more mutual funds in their portfolios.
 Add a little of this and a little of that and presto . . . you’ve got a portfolio with 15 to 20 funds.
-This is characteristic of the investor with no plan and great impulse to follow the latest trend.
+This is characteristic of the investor with no plan and the great impulse to follow the latest trend.

 What’s wrong with holding a lot of funds?

 Great question.
-After all if diversification is the timeless principle of investing, then arguably the more funds the better, right?
+After all, if diversification is the timeless principle of investing, then arguably the more funds the better, right?
 I’ve been asked what the optimal number of funds is for a mutual fund portfolio many times and I’ve often said you can get the job done with about 5 to 12 funds.
-Part of it depends on whether you have a high need for sophistication and a flavour for niche markets.
+Part of it depends on whether you have a high need for sophistication and a flavor for niche markets.
 Or whether you prefer good core type holdings.

 The reality is that I’m not sure it is about how many funds you have but rather the types of funds that you own.
 Far too often, I see 5 to 7 funds in a portfolio that do the exact same thing.
 When one moves up, so do the other six.
 And when one moves down, so do the other six.
 In fact, someone has coined the term DIWORSIFICATION.

 Correlation is an old statistical term that measures how things like investments move in relation to one another.
 Let’s look at the CI Canadian Investment Fund and the Mac Ivy Canadian Fund.
 Both funds are solid CORE Canadian Equity products run by experienced managers with excellent track records.
 They have a correlation of 0.9.
 What does that mean?
 Well, a correlation of 1.0 is what we call a perfect correlation, which means they move exactly alike.
-At the other end of the spectrum, a correlation of -1.0 is what we call negative correlation when they would move in perfect opposites.
+At the other end of the spectrum, a correlation of -1.0 is what we call a negative correlation when they would move in perfect opposites.
 A zero correlation means that they do not move together.
 Thus a 0.9 correlation is a very high correlation or another way of saying we have two investments that do pretty much the same thing.

 So now, if we use correlation as a tool, it is not about how many funds we add to a portfolio but rather adding funds that work together as a team to build a portfolio that manages risk and delivers performance.